mmdrez4/ML_breast_cancer_survival/README.md

 I carefully engineered features from the clinical data and gene expressions to make them more suitable for modeling and to enhance the predictive power of the machine learning algorithms.

 ### Model Development and Training
-I experimented with various machine learning models, fine-tuning each to best fit the data.
+I experimented with various machine learning models.
+I have implemented a neural network model from scratch for clinical, gene expressions and reduced gene expressions datasets.
 My approach involved rigorous testing and validation to ensure the reliability and accuracy of the predictions.

 ## Results
 The models showed promising results in predicting breast cancer survival.
 I have included a detailed analysis of the model performance, backed by metrics and visualizations, in the notebook.